What is Dreamland Lacquer?

 So Dreamland Lacquer is actually handmade?

 Yes, it is!
 It is hand mixed in small batches, and then bottled and labeled for sale.
-Because of the handmade nature of this polish, please be aware that there will likely be small variances from batch to batch.

 Are your polishes 3-free?